okta/okta-sdk-dotnet/docs/UserApi.md

 Reactivate a User

 Reactivates a user.
 This operation can only be performed on users with a `PROVISIONED` status.
-This operation restarts the activation workflow if for some reason the user activation was not completed when using the activationToken from [Activate User](#activate-user).
+This operation restarts the activation workflow if the user activation wasn't completed with the `activationToken` from [Activate a user](/openapi/okta-management/management/tag/User/#tag/User/operation/activateUser).  > **Note:** A successful request to this endpoint records the same set of events as when a user is activated in System Logs, since it invokes the same activation workflow.

 ### Example
 ```csharp